-The respiration sensor is a sensitive girth sensor worn using an easy fitting high durability woven elastic band fixed with a length adjustable webbing belt.
-It detects chest or abdominal expansion/contraction and outputs the respiration waveform.
+The respiration sensor includes a sensitive and reliable girth sensor using an easy fitting high durability latex rubber band fixed with self-adhering belt for monitoring respiration rate, waveform and amplitude.

-The sensor is latex-free, magnet-free, and Velcro-free.
 It can be worn either thoracically or abdominally, over clothing.

-Connect the respiration sensor to the correct encoder channel as illustrated on page 9.
+Connect the respiration sensor to the correct encoder channel as illustrated on page 8.

-Page 13 of the section Using the physiology sensors describes how to place the respiration sensor on an examinee.
+Page 12 of the section Using the physiology sensors describes how to place the respiration sensor on an examinee.